DataDog/integrations-extras/sedai/README.md

 ### Core Features

-* **Easy setup:** Our agentless approach integrates with your cloud accounts and observability platforms to get up and running in minutes.
+* **Easy setup:** Sedai's agentless approach integrates with your cloud accounts and observability platforms so you can get up and running in minutes.
 * **Configuration-free:** We infer your topology and metrics, and intelligently leverage them to detect signals based on observed performance.
 * **Autonomous Availability:** Prevent issues and ensure the highest levels of availability with autonomous actions.
 * **Release Intelligence:** Validate releases' performance in production in real-time with smart scorecards that assess the quality of your deployments and analyze deviations in latency and errors.